vercel/next.js/docs/upgrading.md

 ## Upgrading from 11 to 12

+### Minimum Node.js version

+The minimum Node.js version has been bumped from 12.0.0 to 12.22.0 which is the first version of Node.js with native ES Modules support.

 ### SWC replacing Babel

 Next.js now uses Rust-based compiler [SWC](https://swc.rs/) to compile JavaScript/TypeScript.
 This new compiler is up to 17x faster than Babel when compiling individual files and up to 5x faster Fast Refresh.